mlinds/thesis/document/workplan/workplan.md

 Current study of the effects of mangroves on wave attenuation are limited by the difficulty of gather data about these ecosystems.
 Shallow water bathymetry and mangrove height are difficult to survey manually.
 Mangrove forests are extremely dense and field work is difficuly.
 Therefore, finding an automated way of extracting this anywhere in the world from and publicly available data is a massive improvement when modeling sites that don't have existing survey data.

 ### ICESat-2
 The ICESat-2 mission is a satellite carrying ATLAS, a photon-counting, green-light LiDAR sensor instrument.
-The satellite follows ground tracks along the earth surface with a repeat time of 91 days.
+The satellite instruments points at reference ground tracks along the earth's surface with a repeat time of 91 days.
 The instrument emits laser pulses of photons along 3 different tracks relative to the reference ground tracks.
-Along each track, there is one strong and one weak laser beam.
-Of the trillions of photons emitted, up to ~10 make it back to the sensor and are detected. (find citation)
+Of the approximately $10^14$ of photons emitted per pulse, up to ~10 make it back to the sensor and are detected. [@neumannt.a.ATLASICESat2L2A2019]

 ![RBTref](../figures/ATLAS_beam_layout_from_user_guide.png)